 The Community Education Program provides workshops, information, and distributes harm reduction supplies such as condoms throughout the community.
 Our program follows Centers for Disease Control and Prevention (CDC) best practices on health communication and structural-level condom distribution programs.
 Our workshops convey scientifically accurate information to a general audience.

-Requests to our Community Education Program most often come directly from agencies, schools, and community organizations that are specifically looking for information about sexual health, HIV, STI, or substance abuse prevention.
+Requests to our Community Education Program most often come directly from agencies, schools, and community organizations that are specifically looking for information about about the topics below.

 HIV 101 Workshop

 The HIV 101 will convey accurate information about how HIV can be transmitted and prevented.
 The topics covered include the definition of HIV and AIDS, the fluids that transmit HIV, routes of HIV transmission, and conditions for HIV transmission.
 In addition the presentation will analyze the continuum of risk to determine potential for HIV transmission, describe how to reduce risk of HIV transmission for certain behaviors, and demonstrate proper condom use.